th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 	Get-Help Verb-PBNoun

 All parameters are defined as positional parameters, so the parameter name is optional as long as positioning is valid.
-So for instance the following Set-Server calls are valid
+So for instance the following Set-Storage calls are valid

 	Set-PBStorage -storageId xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -storageName "New Name" -size 120 Set-PBStorage xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx "New Name" 120